 Governance

-Freeport-McMoRan’s programs and safeguards are implemented effectively through the promotion of open and ongoing communication throughout our organization and with a bias for action at all levels.
+p>FCX’s programs and safeguards are effectively implemented through the promotion of open and ongoing communication throughout our organization and with a bias for action.

 We remain focused on the safe execution of our TMS by maintaining robust, multi-tiered governance of our tailings programs, which involves appropriately qualified personnel with clearly defined roles, responsibilities and accountabilities.
 There are multiple layers of assurance we apply to all TSFs: site-level implementation, functional accountability, third-party review, and board and executive leadership oversight.